Causes of the vote in favour of Brexit: Sovereignty

 On the day of the referendum Michael Ashcroft's polling team questioned 12,369 people who had completed voting.
 This poll produced data that showed that 'Nearly half (49%) of leave voters said the biggest single reason for wanting to leave the European Union was "the principle that decisions about the UK should be taken in the UK". ("in the UK." meaning: "by the UK." logically implying: "on behalf of 66 million UK citizens not 508 million EU residents.")
 The sense that EU membership took decision making further away from 'the people' in favour of domination by regulatory bodies – in particular the European Commission, seen as the supposed key decision-taking body, is said to have been a strong motivating factor for leave voters wanting to end or reverse the process of EU influence in the UK.
 Immediately prior to the vote, Ipsos MORI data showed that the European Union was the third most highly ranked problem by Britons who were asked to name the most important issues facing the country, with 32% of respondents naming it as an issue.

 Two years later, in December 2018, pollsters from Survation asked 1,030 people whether they approved or disapproved with the Brexit deal negotiated by EU leaders and the British government in relation to sovereignty.
 35% of participants approved while 24% of participants didn't, leaving 41% either neutral or didn't know.
-This suggests that the majority of people either didn't have an opinion on the issue, or could be fed up with the Brexit process dragging on.
+This suggests that the majority of people either had no opinion on the issue, or could be fed up with the Brexit process dragging on.

 However, Pollsters from 'UK in a Changing Europe', which conducts independent and authoritative UK-EU relations, conducted a poll in July 2018 which surveyed over 7,000 participants showing the differences between Conservative and Labour's Remain and Leave forces within the party.
 Leave voters, for the most part, regarded control of British laws and regulations as the most important factor in the next 5 years, with the ability to strike trade deals independently as the second most important factor.
 Leave voters would prioritise control and trade over immigration by 67% to 33%, and 59% to 41% respectively.
 They also preferred control and trade over strong economic growth by 69% to 31% and 61% to 39% respectively.